DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2023-04-12-What-Does-AI-Content-Creation-Mean-For-Your-Healthcare-Practice.md

 ---
 post_title: What Does AI Content Creation Mean For Your Healthcare Practice?
-date: 2023-04-12 05:00:00 +0000
+date: 2023-04-12T05:00:00.000+00:00
 post_author: DoctorLogic Employee
 tags:
 - Content Marketing
 - AI
-post_intro: AI can help healthcare practices provide reputable, relevant content to improve their digital presence and maintain a trusted repour with patients.
+post_intro: AI can help healthcare practices provide reputable, relevant content to improve their digital presence and maintain a trusted rapport with patients.
 post_image: "/uploads/medical-growth-strategy4.jpg"
 post_highlight: AI can help healthcare practices provide reputable, relevant content to improve their digital presence and maintain a trusted repour with patients.